-4.4.2 FCERM Governance framework
+4.4.3 FCERM Governance framework

 The FWMA requires the EA to "develop, maintain, apply and monitor a strategy for flood and coastal erosion risk management in England'.
-The current national FCERM strategy was published in May 2011 and is being updated, at the time of writing.
+The current national FCERM strategy has been revised and was laid before Parliament on 14 July 2020 by the Secretary of State.
+See Section 4.7.1 for more details.